Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Introduction

-Furthermore, forementioned issues endow us with the thought that how to find a balance between extra knowledge and matte accuracy is a critical cornerstone for automating natural image matting and inspire us to disentangle automatic matting into trimap and alpha estimation subtasks as workaround.
+Considering forementioned issues, we argue that how to find a balance between extra knowledge and matte accuracy is a critical cornerstone for automating natural image matting.
+Therefore, we disentangle automatic matting into trimap and alpha estimation subtasks as workaround.
 Different from all past attempts, we aims to generalize trimap-free matting more properly to comprehensive data.
-We propose an intuitively-designed novel two-stage matting approach, which consists of Trimap Generation Network and Non-Local Matting Network with Refinement Module, mimicking alpha matte handmade procedure like human behaves, taking a big picture and delving into the key field.
-Using RGB image and its easily-obtainable coarse segmentation as input, Trimap Generation Network first provides a global perception for target object via estimating a proper implicit trimap as guidance and constraint for matting network and also serves as a buffer for negative trimap quality chain reaction.
-Our Non-Local Matting Network focuses on unknown region and rearranges alpha feature by propagating the global pixel-to-pixel relationship of image feature on an explicit fashion, in which a single attention layer in the encoder encourages feature learning, and the symmetric shortcuts between encoder and decoder help reconstruct alpha feature stably.
+We propose a semantic-guided trimap-free matting approach, which consists of Trimap Generation Network and light-weight Non-local Matting Network with Refinement Module.
+Coarse foreground segmentation provides additional semantic information and can help network capture rough location and shape of target object, which can be easily obtained by salient/segmentation models.
+Then, Trimap Generation Network employs coarse foreground segmentation as guidance to estimate a proper trimap.
+This estimated trimap serves as guidance for matting network and also buffer for negative trimap quality chain reaction.
+Our proposed light-weight non-local attention block utilizes stride downsampling convolution to reduce similarity computation cost and rearranges alpha feature by propagating the global pixel-to-pixel relationship of image feature on an explicit fashion.
 Refinement module with fusion techniques bridges two main components together to produce high-quality alpha matte without trimap and background as input.
-Trimap Generation Network is validated to be segmentation fault-tolerance and qualified for matting task.
-Extensive experiments show that our matting pipeline has comparable performance with other state-of-the-art methods on the Composition-1k testset, alphamatting.com benchmark, and the Distinctions-646 testset.
-To demonstrate real world application capability of our proposed pipeline, we conduct real data adaption by finetuning our framework on real imagery data guided by pretrained teacher matting network and a discriminator that judges the composite realism.
+Extensive experiments show that our matting pipeline has superior performance and comparable with other state-of-the-art methods on the Composition-1k testset, alphamatting.com benchmark, and Distinctions-646 testset.
+To demonstrate real-world application capability of our pipeline, we conduct real data adaption by finetuning our framework on real imagery data and user study for verification.
+The sufficient ablation analysis also justifies Trimap Generation Network to be segmentation fault-tolerance and qualified for automatic matting task.